bmuschko/gradle-tomcat-plugin/README.md

 * `contextPath`: The URL context path your web application will be registered under (defaults to WAR name).
 * `webDefaultXml`: The default web.xml.
 If it doesn't get defined an instance of `org.apache.catalina.servlets.DefaultServlet` and `org.apache.jasper.servlet.JspServlet` will be set up.
-* `additionalRuntimeJars`: Defines additional runtime JARs that are not provided by the web application.
+* `additionalRuntimeResources`: Defines additional runtime JARs or directories that are not provided by the web application.
 * `URIEncoding`: Specifies the character encoding used to decode the URI bytes by the HTTP Connector (defaults to `UTF-8`).
 * `daemon`: Specifies whether the Tomcat server should run in the background.
 When true, this task completes as soon as the server has started.
 When false, this task blocks until the Tomcat server is stopped (defaults to `false`).